Proclaim™ DRG System

 What makes Proclaim™ DRG Therapy different

-Proclaim™ DRG Therapy is inherently low-energy and paresthesia-free, due to the placement of the leads.2 The system’s propriety delivery mechanism and surgical approach are uniquely designed to access precise anatomies of the DRG.
+Proclaim™ DRG Therapy is the only FDA-approved dorsal root ganglion (DRG) technology for the treatment of CRPS I and CRPS II of the lower extremities.1 The therapy is inherently low energy due to the placement of the leads.2 The system’s proprietary delivery mechanism and surgical approach are uniquely designed to access precise anatomy of the DRG.

 The delivery system enables navigation of the leads through the intraforaminal ligaments to reach the epidural space within the neural foramen.1